rmwaterhouse/biodivinfo/README.md

 - Show how to use BUSCO to assess genomics data quality
 - Show how to formulate comparative genomics questions, develop and apply approaches to address them (with a focus on using orthology data), and then critically interpret them

-This course is taught by Robert Waterhouse (UNIL and SIB), with the help of Giulia Campli (UNIL) and Antonin Thiébaut (UNIL).
+This course is taught by Robert Waterhouse (SIB).

 ## Practicals

-Once you have created a gitlab account and linked it to GitPod, you can open this repository with gitpod and start the practicals.
+Once you have created a GitHub account and linked it to GitPod, you can open this repository with GitPod and start the practicals.
 You will find help on how to do so [here](https://www.gitpod.io/docs/introduction/getting-started#step-1-your-first-workspace).

 ## Software and Resources